You’ve undoubtedly heard that paints never expire, but is this true for spray paints?

 Always shake the aerosol of the can upside down for at least 2 minutes before using it, and test the paint before applying it to your target object.

 A clogged nozzle can sometimes be the cause of apparently dead spray paint.

-To clean the nozzle, immerse the nozzles in thinners and blow them out with compressed air.
+To clean the nozzle, immerse it in thinners and blow it out with compressed air.